enaeher/blog/about/index.md

 {% flickr_photo 14973573047 "Medium 800" %}

-I'm a Lisp programmer living in Chicago.
+I'm a Lisp programmer living in Newburgh, New York.
 I wrote Common Lisp for a while; more recently I've been writing Clojure for [Healthfinch](http://www.healthfinch.com/).
 I like bikes and Emacs.

 Elsewhere: